THIS BOOK TAKES PLACE IN 2011.

 Even in the dim light from the streetlights, there was a lot of steel in that blue gaze, and while the chin was round, the jaw was set.

 Button pushed her glasses back up the bridge of her nose again.
-“I’m confused about what’s going on here, and I’m not happy that you’ve been drinking and you’re wearing poodle pajamas, but I’m coming with you anyway.
+“I’m confused about what’s going on here, and I’m not happy that you’ve been drinking and you’re wearing poodle pants, but I’m coming with you anyway.
 We Buttons do not walk away from our partners.”

 Nita started to say no, but Button plowed on.

 “I don’t know much about being a detective, so I’ll watch while you interview this Vinnie, and then we’ll go home and get some sleep, and then when we start work later today, we’ll be rested, and we’ll figure it all out.”